Access free episodes and curricula for “The Weekly,” the news documentary television series by The New York Times .

-The project is explores the impact of sexual segregation in psycho-neurological boarding houses in Russia.
+"Seven Dates" explores the impact of sexual segregation in psycho-neurological boarding houses in Russia.

 Praveena Somasundaram from Guilford College traveled to southern India to report on gender inequality in education and the difficulties and opportunities women face in the workplace in both urban and rural areas.